Visiting Glass House Mountains safely

 The toilets and a number of picnic tables at the Tibrogargan trailhead are wheelchair accessible—the access surface is gravel and grass.
 There are no wheelchair accessible walking tracks in the Glass House Mountains National Park.

-- Choose activities that suit the skills, experience and fitness of your group.
+- You can enjoy a variety of activities at the Glass House Mountains.
+Choose activities that suit the skills, experience and fitness of your group.
 Pace yourself to suit your ability and fitness levels.

 - Avoid exploring the park during wet weather.
 Tracks and rock surfaces can be slippery, especially after rain.